vinothinivenkatesan/UICare/Readme.md

-Installation Guidelines
+﻿Installation Guidelines
 -----------------------

 Prerequisites
 *************

-Although care-admin can be run without any development experience, it would be much easier if you already have some.
  The following instructions allow you to run a local copy on your machine.

 Install tools
 *************